wundergraph/cosmo/data_migrations/controlplane/1726744316_add_span_id_to_trace/README.md

 ## Potential Issues & Troubleshooting

-- **Data mismatch**: If there are discrepancies in the row count, check for errors in the `error_log.txt` file written by the above script.
+- **Data mismatch**: If there are discrepancies in the row count, check for errored dates in the `error_log.txt` file written by the populate script and rerun it with the `--retry` option.
+This will rerun for just the errored dates